– Online Banking

 - Electronic fund transfers initiated through System which would result in an overdraft of your Account, may, at our discretion, be canceled.

-- In the event that the electronic fund transfers initiated through System, which would result in an overdraft of your Account, are not canceled, overdraft charges will be assessed pursuant to the terms of the Deposit Agreement for that Account and as disclosed in the Schedule of Fees brochure.
+- In the event that the electronic fund transfers initiated through System, which would result in an overdraft of your Account, are not canceled, overdraft charges will be assessed pursuant to the terms of the Deposit Agreement for that Account and as disclosed in the Fee Schedule brochure.

 You will receive a monthly Account statement unless there are not any electronic transactions in a particular month.
 In any case, you will receive a statement at least quarterly.